the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 * Read more about the built-in array methods [every()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/every) and [some()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).
 * Question: What's the difference between the array built-in methods `indexOf()` and `findIndex()`.
   * Answer: While `indexOf()` just takes a JavaScript primitive as argument (like we did in a previous section), `findIndex()` allows more complex conditions by enabling you to use a callback function instead.
 * In this section, we implemented `findPerson()` which works very similar to `find()`.
 The only difference was that `findPerson()` used as argument the `persons` array, while `find()` is a method called on the `person` array.
 Otherwise the passing of the callback function is the same and led us to the same results.
 Now, try to implement `some()` or `every()` yourself.
-Use the `findPerson()` function as blueprint, because `every()` and `some()`a re not much different, because they use a for statement and if-else statement too.
+Use the `findPerson()` function as blueprint, because `every()` and `some()` are not much different, because they use a for statement and if-else statement too.
 If you don't succeed, do not worry.
 However, if you succeed, tap yourself on the back, because this is already advanced JavaScript.

 ## Reverse Engineering

 The term **reverse engineering** is used in programming whenever there is already a solution to a problem and one tries to go backwards from this solution to understanding all its single details which often leads ultimately to implementing a duplicated or alternative solution to it.
 While reverse engineering is not strictly bound to JavaScript and is not taught in every programming book, I want to take the time here to exercise reverse engineering on one example, because you will come across this phenomen more than once in your career as a developer.

-In the previous section, we have learned about the built-in arrays `find()` method when we learned about the fundamental principle of a callback function in JavaScript.
+In the previous section, we have learned about the array's built-in `find()` method when we learned about the fundamental principle of a callback function in JavaScript.
 While the `find()` method returns one item from a list (if this item is present in the list in the first place), it does not return multiple items from a list in the case of multiple items meeting the search criteria.
 Fortunatly, there is the popular built-in array method called `filter()` which you will use quite often as JavaScript developer which returns multiple results.

 The `filter()` method takes a callback function (here: `hasKids()`) which has access to every item as argument and returns a boolean which defines whether this item gets included in the filtered array (here: `parents`) or not: